ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The room's library.
 Format is specified above.

 `templage`
-: The room's template.
+: The room's *Template*.
 Format is specified above.

 `credits`
 : A Markdown string to be shown in the about modal.